How to develop a career progression framework

 How should my career path framework shape training?

 Integrate the career progression framework with other processes in your company, such as performance reviews, goals and OKRs, and promotion management.
-This will help you stay organized, and ensure your career progression framework is applied consistently.
+This will help you stay organized and ensure you’re applying your framework for career progression.
 Evaluating employee performance based on the skill requirements in the career progression framework helps you identify strengths and specific areas for improvement.

 What is a career pathway example?